-Free shipping for orders over $49.95!
+Free shipping for orders over $44.95!
+(Free shipping not offered for bulk items)

-Free shipping for orders over $49.95!
+Free shipping for orders over $44.95!
+(Free shipping not offered for bulk items)

 Optimizing Your Nutrition: Raw vs. Roasted Chocolate - Which One Is Best?